 I have IBD.
 Can it make it harder for me to become pregnant?

-In general, people with UC and inactive CD are as likely to get pregnant as those without IBD.
-Active CD might lower the ability to get pregnant by increasing inflammation in the pelvic organs.
-Achieving remission might improve the chances of becoming pregnant.
-It might also be harder to get pregnant if the person has had surgery for IBD, as the surgery might have caused scar tissue to form in the pelvic region and/or around the fallopian tubes.
+It might also be harder to get pregnant if a woman has had surgery for IBD, as the surgery might have caused scar tissue to form in the pelvic region and/or around the fallopian tubes.

 How will pregnancy affect my symptoms?